handiko/Trading-Strategy-Development-Example/README.md

 ```

 ### Trading Strategy - Complete Code
-The complete code of the strategy below is the code with parameters after optimization.
-The optimization processes are described in the next paragraph below.
+The complete strategy code provided below includes the optimized parameters.
+The optimization process itself is detailed in the following paragraph.

 ```mql5
 #include "CandlePatternBreakout.mqh"